Helen Clark on Jacinda Ardern at the White House – how it works and why it matters now

-Previously published in The Spinoff
+Originally published by The Spinoff

 Ahead of the meeting with President Biden, a former New Zealand prime minister tells Toby Manhire what she learned from her two Oval Office encounters, and why the priority must be preventing the world from splitting into 'two hostile camps'.